Maximus027/HapAdIm/README.md

-#### HapAdIm
 HapAdim is a mobile application which encourages users to walk and exercise more, by setting concrete goals and challenges in their daily life.
-It makes walking and exercising a lot more fun by gamifying it by using VR technology.
+It makes walking and exercising a lot more fun by gamifying it using VR technology.

 * Quick tutorial screens